Email marketing is a powerful and effective way to connect with your customers and promote your products or services.

 The preheader text is the snippet of text that appears below or next to the subject line in the inbox.
 It's often the first thing the reader sees after the subject line and can influence whether or not they open the email.

-To make the most of the preheader text, it's important to pay it the same attention you give to your subject lines.
+To make the most of the preheader text, it's important to pay the same attention you give to your subject lines.
 Here are a few tips for optimizing your preheader text:

 Keep it short and to the point: Aim for around 50 characters or less, as longer preheader text may be cut off in some email clients.